tamouse/make_gallery/README.md

 * *size:* horizontal size for web images, side size for thumbs
 * *format:* JPG for web images, GIF for thumbs
 * *force:* overwrite (default is abort if directory already exists)
+* *dry-run:* don't actually create the images or directory, just show what would happen
 * *verbose:* be chatty
 * *debug:* be SUPER chatty about a lot of things

 ## Development